| |

 Grooming

+Due to their long, dense coat Eskies need regular grooming.
+Brushing them once a week, or more often is necessary.
+They shed, but it can be maintained with regular brushing.
 They shed their coats twice a year, in May or June to shed their winter undercoat and once in November or December to shed their summer coat.
 Many owners use an undercoat rake, a tool available at most pet stores, for grooming.
 I have personally found this tool to be invaluable!

-Although Eskies prefer cold weather, (mine will go outdoors and roll and play in the snow for hours) they can live in hotter climates as well.
+Although Eskies prefer cold weather, ("mine will go outdoors and roll and play in the snow for hours") they can live in hotter climates as well.
 They shouldn't be shaved, as the long fur helps to maintain the temperature of their skin.
 Eskies have drier skin and because of this they need only be bathed every two or three months, unless they soil their coat with large amounts of dirt or substances with strong odors.
 I Dry Bathe "Little Bit" often, we moved back to our farm and she loves to roll (if you get the picture).

 Regular brushing maintains a clean coat in most cases.
 Eskies are a very clean breed and constantly groom themselves.